karakastarik/enerjisa-datathon-3rd-place-solution/README.md

 # 3rd Place Solution in 2022 Enerjisa Datathon

+I used CatBoost for final submission but realized that I should have spent time on other algorithms like tabnet or NN.
+I will also add other algorithm solutions to the repo.

 Here is my solution:

 1. I have read a lot of papers (articles, thesis etc.) because the most importance features (from my perspective) come from domain-specific informations.